 HOBO MX1102 Carbon Dioxide Data Logger

-The climatic chamber is used for evaluation of material properties changes during exposure to elevated temperature at different humidity levels.
-It is used to accelerate the effects of exposure to environmental conditions.
-The conditions should be carefully selected to ensure that the degradation processes remain the same as during natural degradation.
+Climate chambers are used to test the effects of specified environmental conditions (temperature and humidity control) on the tested materials and their properties.
+They are often used to accelerate the effects of exposure to environmental conditions as accelerated degradation experiments.
+The conditions for such experiments should be carefully selected to ensure that the degradation process remains the same as during natural degradation.

 Flow-Through System With Controlled Atmosphere

 With this setup, an atmosphere with the desired humidity, temperature and pollutant concentration is produced and maintained inside a reactor, where the materials to be aged are placed.
 In this way, the effects of various environmental parameters on material degradation can be studied.

 Purpose-made setup, consisting of a humidity generator V-Gen Model 1 (InstruQuest), two pollutant generators Dynacalibrator 150 (Vici) and a heating unit ED 115 (Binder).
 The flow of compressed air through the system is controlled by mass flow controllers GFC17A (Aalborg) and distributed with PTFE tubing and stainless steel connectors and adapters.